ianemcallister/Public_Transportation_App/README.md

 	To install the required dependencies call `npm install` from the root directory.

-3. **Load Serverside Resources**

-	This project utilizies a serverside component to download the GTFS.zip file from [Trimet.org](https://developer.trimet.org/GTFS.shtml), parse the csv files, then save JSON files to be used by the application.

-	* To download and unzip the GTFS.zip navigate to the server file, `cd server` from the root director and run `node scripts/download`

-	* After downloading build the required JSON files from ther `server` directory by running `node scripts/build`

 4. **Launch the server and run the client site**

-	After you have build the required JSON files from the root director (you may need to `cd ..`), run `gulp serve`.
+	Run `gulp serve` to serve the project up.
+Use port 8889 to toggle the network connection on and off to exprience offline functionality

 ## Dependencies

 This project utilizes a number of dependencies that can be thorougly expored in the package.json file.
-Most notabley though...

-TODO: add this later

 ## Credits
+* I took a lot of different paths on this, tryied a lot of differnt tools, this is not an exhaustive list but gets started.
+* Thank you to [jakearchibald](https://github.com/jakearchibald) for designing the example and putting together the tutorial.
 * Thank you to [brendannee](https://github.com/brendannee) for his [node-gtfs](https://github.com/brendannee/node-gtfs) repository.
 I referenced it early on and learned a bit about dealint with GTFS files.
 * I scaffolded this project using [generator-angular-fullstack](https://github.com/angular-fullstack/generator-angular-fullstack), thanks to [Andrew Koroluk](https://github.com/Awk34), [Tyler Henkel](https://github.com/DaftMonk), and [Cody Mize](https://github.com/kingcody).